G7 finance chiefs ponder flagging growth amid Greek crisis fears

 "I expect tomorrow a clear recognition from the deliberations that the necessary reforms will be advanced.
 Of course it is clear that the economic challenges are very different from country to country," the official said.

-Oliver said one way to boost growth was to relax labor laws and make it easier for firms to lay off workers, while acknowledging "that's what gets people demonstrating in the streets".
+Oliver said one way to boost growth was to relax labour laws and make it easier for firms to lay off workers, while acknowledging "that's what gets people demonstrating in the streets".

 There have been widespread protests in Greece against austerity measures imposed at the insistence of creditors.